 Phase 2 – This is an advanced phase with the workouts taken at a tougher level, reaching deep inside all muscle groups.

 The workout schedule is not a walk in the park, it implies some healthy discomfort while you are going through the drills, which means the plan requires and effort on your part and discipline for optimal results.

-For a change, this program comes both in digital and physical version.
-This is a rarity, as the vast majority of digital programs do not have the physical equivalent, or vice versa.
+For a change, this program comes both in digital and physical versions.
+This is a rarity, as the vast majority of digital programs do not have the physical equivalent or vice versa.